cs-espace-pda/cs-espace-pda.github.io/collections/_features/feature_8_open-source.md

 type: other
 ---

-{{site.data.str.pda}} manages Open Source software and supports its customers in this process. {{site.data.str.pda}} creates, develops, contributes to, publishes and audits Open Source software.
+{{site.data.str.space}} manages Open Source software and supports its customers in this process. {{site.data.str.space}} creates, develops, contributes to, publishes and audits Open Source software.